-A computer capable of running a 64-bit Linux distribution.
-The 64-bit AMD64 version of the endpoint requires an AMD64 compatible CPU, such as the AMD Opteron and AMD Athlon processors.
+• A computer capable of running a 64-bit Linux distribution.

+The 64-bit version of the Linux Performance Endpoint requires an x86-64-compatible CPU, such as the AMD Opteron and AMD Athlon processors, or Intel Pentium 4 and Xeon processors with EM64T.